 However, these positive relations have gradually declined, particularly after the last presidential election in Belarus.
 With the current crisis between Russia and the West, the relations between Belarus and Ukraine kept worsening.
 Thus, it is interesting to understand the reasons of the Belarussian position regarding the crisis in Ukraine and the current military situation.

-Two reasons seem to have influenced Belarus’ initial position towards the conflict in Ukraine, the first one is economic and the second political.
+Two reasons have influenced Belarus’ initial position towards the conflict in Ukraine, the first one is economic and the second political.

-The two main reasons influencing Belarus’ initial position regarding the conflict in Ukraine:
+The two main reasons influencing Belarus’ position regarding the conflict in Ukraine:

 Economically, Ukraine has been a major trade partner for Belarus.
 The economic ties between the two countries were close and the two nations had to maintain constructive relations.
 In 2014, Ukraine was Belarus’ second trade partner, as shown in the figure below.